Loch Mhic 'Ille Riabhaich

-Loch Mhic' Ille Riabhaich (also known as Loch Mhic 'ille Rhiabhaich) (Loch of the Son of the Brindled Lad) is a small irregular shaped shallow freshwater loch that lies south-east of Loch a' Bhaid-luachraich and is located directly south of Aultbea in Wester Ross.
+Loch Mhic 'ille Riabhaich (/gd/; Loch of the Son of the Brindled Lad) is a small irregular shaped shallow freshwater loch that lies south-east of Loch a' Bhaid-luachraich and is located directly south of Aultbea in Wester Ross.

 Features

 Loch Mhic' Ille Riabhaic has two small islands.
 The north-east island is a former Crannog that was built between 550 BC to 560 AD during the Iron Age.
 The renowned warrior Mac Gille Riabhaich would take refuge there in times of war.
 Close to the north end of the loch is a small cave known as Uamh Mhic 'ille Rhiabhaich (Cave of Mac Gille Riabhaich).

 Geography

 Loch Mhic' Ille Riabhaich is surrounded by low peatland covered plain that is filled with small round hillocks and lochans and lochs.
 Loch Mhic' Ille Riabhaich drains into Loch a' Bhaid-luachraich along the Uidh Mhic 'Ille Riabhaich stream that in turn drains into Loch Ewe.
 Directly north is Loch Fada, directly south-east is Fionn Loch.
 To the south is Loch Kernsary.
 To the west is Loch a' Bhaid-luachraich.